Rodolfo Castro Player Props: Pirates vs. Astros

 Rodolfo Castro At The Plate

-- Castro has picked up a hit in three games this season (30.0%), including one multi-hit game.
+- Castro has gotten a hit in four of 11 games this season (36.4%), with multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.